Isaiah Thomas (basketball): Charlotte Hornets (2022)

-On March 3, 2022, Thomas signed a 10-day contract with the Charlotte Hornets.
-On March 12, he signed a second 10-day contract.
-On March 22, Thomas was signed for the remainder of the season.
+On March 2, 2022, Thomas signed a 10-day contract with the Charlotte Hornets and ten days later, he signed a second 10-day contract.
+On March 22, Thomas was signed for the rest of the season.
+In 17 games with the Hornets, he averaged 8.3 points per game on 43.3% shooting and 39.7% shooting from beyond the three-point line.

+Thomas did not play in the NBA during the 2022–23 season.
+In May 2023, he stated that he hoped to play in the NBA in the 2023–24 season.

+Salt Lake City Stars (2024)

+On March 6, 2024, Thomas joined the Salt Lake City Stars.
+In his debut for the Stars, Thomas recorded 32 points and four assists on 7–for–23 shooting from the field.
+He averaged 32.5 points and 5.3 assists per game across 4 games.

+Return to the Suns (2024)

+On March 20, 2024, Thomas signed a 10-day contract with the Phoenix Suns.
+Later that day, he played in his first NBA game in nearly two years against the Philadelphia 76ers, logging one assist in two minutes played.
+On March 30, Thomas signed a second 10-day contract with the Suns.
+He signed with the Suns for the remainder of the season on April 9.

+Return to Salt Lake City (2025–present)

+On January 28, 2025, Thomas rejoined the Salt Lake City Stars, scoring 40 points in his first appearance back with the team.

+On November 18, 2025 Thomas received the Basketball Legacy Award from The Sports Museum at TD Garden, for his time with the Boston Celtics.

 National team career

 In April 2018, Thomas was selected to the 35-player 2018–20 USA men's national team roster and attended the team's Las Vegas minicamp in July 2018.
 In February 2021, he was selected to the 14-player roster for the final round of the 2022 FIBA AmeriCup qualifiers.
 On February 19, in his first competitive game in over a year, Thomas scored 19 points in a 93–77 victory over Bahamas.
-He followed it up the day after by scoring 9 points, all in the first quarter, in a 96–75 victory against Mexico.
+He followed it up the day after by scoring nine points, all in the first quarter, in a 96–75 victory against Mexico.

-In November 2021, Thomas, along with Justin Anderson, joined the USA men's basketball roster for the 2023 FIBA Basketball World Cup.
+In November 2021, Thomas, along with Justin Anderson, joined the USA men's basketball roster for the 2023 FIBA Basketball World Cup qualifiers.
 Both of the players were injury replacements for Frank Mason III and DaQuan Jeffries.